 In the P-TECH model, local employers partner with schools, TAFEs/RTOs and universities to strengthen students’ prospects of a successful transition to work by ensuring they develop the technical and personal skills employers are looking for.

-McCarthy Catholic College are introducing an innovative P-TECH styled skills-based program that will focus on data analytics, software programming and engineering and provide an industry supported pathway for students to achieve a post-school qualification in areas of growing local employment demand.
-To achieve this goal, the college is working collaboratively with other education and training providers and global professional services leader PricewaterhouseCoopers Australia (PwC), and Telstra and potentially one more software partner.
+In January 2017, McCarthy Catholic College introduced a range of activities to build student awareness of STEM related careers and associated education and training pathways.
+These activities were focused on generating student interest in pursuing an industry supported pathway to achieve a post-school qualification in Information Technology—an area of growing local employment demand.
+To achieve this goal, the college is working collaboratively with other education and training providers and global professional services leader PricewaterhouseCoopers Australia (PwC), and Telstra.